mikewest/fallow/data/articles/2006/06/virtual-hosting-on-os-x.markdown

 ArticleID:  15
 Published:  1150454760
 Modified:   1150477892
-Title:      Virtual Hosting on OS X
+Title:      "Virtual Hosting on OS X"
-Slug:       virtual-hosting-on-os-x
+Slug:       "virtual-hosting-on-os-x"
-OneLine:    Setting up virtual domains on your local OS X Apache installation is pretty easy.
-Here's a quick description of the process.
+OneLine:    "Setting up virtual domains on your local OS X Apache installation is pretty easy.
+Here's a quick description of the process."
 Tags:
     - HOWTO